 I Didn't Proceed With Caution

-Because I knew I was at risk, people.
+knew I was at risk, people.
 I'd seen what HomeGoods had done to my mother, uncle, and grandmother.
 But I always thought, "That's their aesthetic: overly busy and opulent.
 I couldn't become as obsessed with HomeGoods as they are.
 I'm kind of a minimalist anyway.
 I don't like clutter."
+More the fool I.

 Because as soon as I walked in it was like, "OMG IT'S A LACQUER BOX WITH A GEODE ON IT!
 I COULD PUT SOMETHING IN THERE!"
 And then I was like, "WOW!
 LOOK AT THAT MUDROOM BENCH!
 I NEED IT!
 I don't have a mudroom, but I can totally make this work in the extremely narrow hallway by the front door.
 This is going to be awesome!"